 Connected Recruiting: Attract and Convert More Candidates

-According to research from our GRID Talent Survey, 90% of applicants wished the process of finding a job was easier, 50% gave up on a job because the process took too long, and 93% said it was easier to work with online staffing programs.
+According to research from our GRID Talent Survey, 90% of applicants wished the process of finding a job was easier, 50% gave up on a job because the process took too long, and 93% said it was easier to work with online recruitment programs.

 This is where Connected Recruiting comes in.

-To talk about how firms can attract more candidates with the Connected Recruiting strategy, Bullhorn’s Billy Davis, Product Manager, Automation & AI sat down with Jack Copeland, Co-founder & CEO, Staffing Future, and Jonathan Langley, Executive VP, NextGen Global Resources in the first of four webinars on Connected Recruiting, featuring stories and experiences from Bullhorn customers, Marketplace partners, and industry experts.
+To talk about how agencies can attract more candidates with the Connected Recruiting strategy, Bullhorn’s Billy Davis, Product Manager, Automation & AI sat down with Jack Copeland, Co-founder & CEO, Staffing Future, and Jonathan Langley, Executive VP, NextGen Global Resources in the first of four webinars on Connected Recruiting, featuring stories and experiences from Bullhorn customers, Marketplace partners, and industry experts.

 Read our recap below, or watch the recording here.

 What are the core components of Connected Recruiting?